Runaway potentials in warm inflation satisfying the swampland conjectures: Analytical determination of the field ranges

 \section{Analytical determination of the field ranges}

 As discussed in the Introduction, in this work, we are interested in studying WI for the class of runaway potentials given by the generalized exponential potentials of the form of Eq.~(\ref{pot}) with $n>1$.
-As already pointed out in Ref.~\cite{Lima:2019yyv} (see also Ref.~\cite{Das:2020lut}), for a simple functional form for the dissipation coefficient in terms of the temperature $T$ and the inflaton field amplitude $\phi$, given by
+As already pointed out in Ref.~\cite{Lima:2019yyv} (see also Ref.~\cite{Das:2020lut}), for a simple functional form for the dissipation coefficient in terms of the temperature $T$ and the inflaton field amplitude $\phi$, given by\footnote{ For some earlier studies also considering this functional form for the dissipation coefficient in WI, see, e.g., Refs.~\cite{Zhang:2009ge,Visinelli:2016rhn}. }

 where $C_\Upsilon$ is a constant and $M$ some appropriate mass scale associated with the microscopic model leading to Eq.~(\ref{Upsilon}) and using the approximations in Eq.~(\ref{approx-eqns}), which are valid during the WI dynamics, we find that the dissipation ratio $Q$ evolves with the number of efolds $N$ like,